BennyBitriol/Create-Data-from-API/README.md

 ## Features

 - **Grouped Users by Department**: Access the API endpoint to retrieve users organized by their respective departments.
+  - **API Document**: Use `https://create-data-from-api-p5v9.vercel.app/api` to use api document
-  - **Usage**: Send a request to `/department/search` to search and get the list of users categorized by department.
+  - **Using Search Function**: Send a request to `/department/search` to search and get the list of users categorized by department.
-  - **Usage**: Send a request to `/department/filter` to filter and get the list of users categorized by department.
+  - **Using Filter Function**: Send a request to `/department/filter` to filter and get the list of users categorized by department.

 - **Search**: Find users by name.
   - **Example**: `search: 'John'`